-With this method, radio waves are directed to the problem area, destroying the cells of the mole.
-As a result of this effect, the mole decreases in size until it disappears completely.
-The radio wave method of removing formations can be used not only on the skin, but also on a more delicate area – mucous membranes.
+When using this method, radio waves are directed to the problem area, destroying the cells of the birthmark.
+As a result of such exposure, the birthmark decreases in size until it disappears completely.
+The radio wave method of removing formations can be used not only on the skin, but also on a more delicate area – the mucous membranes.

-A local anesthetic is applied to the area of application 45 minutes before the procedure to avoid any discomfort.
-Then the direct exposure to radio waves begins.
-When removing formations on the arms or legs, at the discretion of the doctor, an additional procedure may be required – curettage (tissue scraping).
+Then the direct impact of radio waves begins.
+When removing formations on the hands or feet, at the discretion of the doctor, an additional procedure may be required – curettage (tissue scraping).
 It allows you to make sure that the nevus is completely removed.

 The skin recovers quickly – within a week after the procedure.